- Dermatophytosis in Dogs: What is Ringworm?

 Do Cats Have Ringworm, Too?

 Just like dogs, cats can get ringworm very easily.
-In fact, there is nothing stopping a cat from coming down with a case of ringworm after coming in contact with a dog that has the same skin condition.
+In fact, there is nothing stopping a cat from getting a diagnosis of ringworm after coming in contact with a dog that has the same skin condition.
 Ringworm is not specific to one species, and the idea that dogs can only contract ringworm from other dogs is not true.
 The same goes for cats.
 Felines are capable of coming down with a case of ringworm after playing with an infected dog, and the same goes for healthy dogs and infected cats.

-The symptoms of ringworm are not terribly hard to spot, but if you don’t know what to look for, you might not even recognize the symptoms as being a sign of ringworm in dogs.
+The symptoms of ringworm are not terribly hard to spot, but if you don’t know what to look for, you might not even recognize the symptoms as being signs of ringworm in dogs.

 A few symptoms of ringworm in dogs include: